-The Trustwave Web Filter Authentication User Guide contains information about setting up authentication on the network.
+The Trustwave Web Filter Authentication Guide contains information about setting up authentication on the network.

-About this User Guide
+1.1 About this Guide

-This user guide addresses the network administrator designated to configure and manage the Web Filter on the network.
+This Guide addresses the network administrator designated to configure and manage the Web Filter on the network.

-Chapter 1 provides information on how to use this user guide, and also includes an overview of filtering components and authentication solutions.
+This section provides information on how to use this Guide, and also includes an overview of filtering components and authentication solutions.

-Chapters 2 and 3 describe the Web Filter Administrator console entries that must be made in order to prepare the network for using authentication for LDAP domains.
+Sections 2 and 3 describe the Web Filter Administrator console entries that must be made in order to prepare the network for using authentication for LDAP domains.

-NOTE: Refer to the Trustwave Web Filter Installation Guide, Trustwave IR Web Filter Installation Guide, or Trustwave WFR Installation Guide for information on installing the unit on the network.
+Tip: Refer to the Trustwave Web Filter Installation Guide or Trustwave WFR Installation Guide for information on installing the unit on the network.
 This document also provides information on how to access the Web Filter Administrator console to perform the initial installation setup defined in Chapter 2: Network Setup.

 After all settings have been made, authentication is ready to be used on the network.
-Chapter 4 explains how to assign groups and members for management by Sub Admin group administrators, and how group administrators create and maintain filtering profiles for entities in their assignment.
+Section 4 explains how to assign groups and members for management by Sub Admin group administrators, and how group administrators create and maintain filtering profiles for entities in their assignment.

-Chapter 5 outlines the step you need to take to test and to activate your settings before deploying authentication on the network.
+Section 5 outlines the step you need to take to test and to activate your settings before deploying authentication on the network.

-Chapter 6 provides support information.
-Appendices at the end of this user guide feature instructions on authentication operations; information on how to obtain or export an SSL certificate and upload it to the Web Filter; notes on customizations to make on specified LDAP servers; filtering profile file components and setup; tips on how to override pop-up windows with pop-up blocker software installed; a glossary on authentication terms, and an index.
+Appendices include: instructions on authentication operations; information on how to obtain or export an SSL certificate and upload it to the Web Filter; notes on customizations to make on specified LDAP servers; filtering profile file components and setup; and tips on how to override pop-up windows with pop-up blocker software installed.

-How to Use this User Guide
+1.2 How to Use this Guide